 FIX THESE ABSTRACTS

 This study builds a systematic framework to analyze variations in Transportation Networking Companies (TNCs) usage patterns across the urban region.
-As opposed to

-comparing the TNC usage patterns based on TNC demand, we focus on TNC usage relative to overall transportation demand.
-Comparing TNC demand to overall

-transportation demand, an ordinal metric is generated at the census tract resolution using 2019 data from Chicago.
-Based on the comparison, census tracts were

-categorized into five categories: High TNC surplus, TNC surplus, balanced, TNC deficit and High TNC deficit.
-A univariate descriptive analysis is conducted to understand the
+We focus on TNC usage relative to overall transportation demand as opposed to TNC demand and generate an ordinal metric at the census tract resolution using 2019 data from Chicago.
+We categorize census tracts into five categories: High TNC surplus, TNC surplus, balanced, TNC deficit and High TNC deficit and conduct a univariate descriptive analysis to understand their characteristics.
+The results highlight significant differences among socio-demographics and transportation infrastructure across the categories.

-characteristics of census tracts in the five categories.
-The results highlight the

-presence of significant differences among socio-demographics and transportation infrastructure across the categories.

-To further analyze the differences in TNC usage patterns, a multivariate analysis is conducted by developing a Generalized Ordered Logit model for the ordinal metric.
-The model results further highlight the interactions of different independent variables influencing TNC usage patterns.
-It is observed that the

-composition of communities heavily underserved are likely to overrepresent lowincome households, non-Caucasian households and older adults (age ≥ 65).
-The
+To further analyze the differences in TNC usage patterns, we conduct a multivariate analysis by developing a Generalized Ordered Logit model for the ordinal metric.
+The model results highlight the interactions of different independent variables influencing TNC usage patterns.
+The composition of communities heavily underserved likely overrepresent lowincome households, non-Caucasian households and older adults (age ≥ 65).

-model applicability is illustrated through elasticity analysis that provides a clear

-mechanism to illustrate the contribution of the different variables affecting TNC usage in the region.
-The proposed framework can be applied to any urban region to identify spatial pockets and demographic segments underserved by TNCs.
+An elasticity analysis of model applicability provides illustrates the contribution of the different variables affecting TNC usage in the region.
+The proposed framework can apply to any urban region to identify spatial pockets and demographic segments underserved by TNCs.
 Transportation agencies can devise policies to address these imbalances through additional

 incentives for TNCs to operate in currently underserved census tracts.